-It helps reduce cardiovascular problems, Diabetes, colds, fever, respiratory issues, balancing hormones, and potentially enhances the survival span of cancer patients.
+It helps reduce cardiovascular problems, Diabetes, colds, fever, and respiratory issues, balancing hormones and potentially enhancing Cancer patients’ survival span.

 Lastly, although Mistletoe extract is beneficial, consult medical personnel before using it as it shows severe reactions in case of a high dose.